Wotton, Surrey: Demography, economy and housing

 At the census of 2011 there were 583 people forming 244 households in the parish.
-456 persons are aged 16–74 of which 59 work in extractive or manufacturing industries and 55 run a business.
-There is significant gravel quarrying in the region.
-94 people walk/cycle to work or work at home and 34 people use public transport to travel to work.
+456 persons were aged 16–74 of which 59 worked in extractive or manufacturing industries and 55 ran a business.
+There was significant gravel quarrying in the region.
+94 people walked/cycled to work or worked at home and 34 used public transport to travel to work.

-The Wotton House hotel constitutes the largest employer, with many of the farms being arable owing to the rich soil, and it caters for large weddings as well as providing business meetings.
+The Wotton House hotel constitutes the largest employer.
+Many of the farms are arable, owing to the rich soil.
 To the north and south, on the North Downs and Leith Hill, the land is owned by the National Trust.

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).